Age Discrimination in the Workplace

 Age Diversity represents the range and mixture of ages in workforces and organisations, and the challenges and opportunities that employers face in managing it.

-Having equality philosophy and policy in place - and fully understood by all staff - is consistent with ethical business, and good modern ethical organisations.
+- Having equality philosophy and policy in place - and fully understood by all staff - is consistent with ethical business, and good modern ethical organisations.

-Equality means treating all people fairly: valuing everyone for their strengths, capabilities, experience and potential.
+- Equality means treating all people fairly: valuing everyone for their strengths, capabilities, experience and potential.

 Some organisations regard age diversity, and other aspects of equality, as mostly a difficulty.
 Where diversity is not embraced by an organisation's leadership, this tends to mean that people are not treated fairly and equally, and then quite understandably they lose faith in the employer.

-Good organisations regard diversity and equality as huge opportunities to improve and develop organisational quality and performance.
+- Good organisations regard diversity and equality as huge opportunities to improve and develop organisational quality and performance.

-Treating people fairly, and valuing everyone, promotes cohesion, unity and loyalty in a workforce.
+- Treating people fairly, and valuing everyone, promotes cohesion, unity and loyalty in a workforce.

 For an additional and useful perspective on age see Erik Erikson's Psychosocial Theory.